SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

 ### API changes

 #### **7.15**
+* New method: `JavaResourceLocator#binaryDirs()`.
+Use this method to get the directories containing the .class files corresponding to the main code.
 * New method: `JavaResourceLocator#testBinaryDirs()`.
 Use this method to get the directories containing the .class files corresponding to the tests.
 * New method: `JavaResourceLocator#testClasspath()`.
 Use this method to retrieve the classpath configured for the project's tests.